ModClean/modclean/README.md

 **IMPORTANT**
 This module has been heavily tested in an enterprise environment used for large enterprise applications.
 The provided patterns in [modclean-patterns-default](https://github.com/ModClean/modclean-patterns-default) have worked very well when cleaning up useless files in many popular modules.
 There are hundreds of thousands of modules in NPM and I cannot simply cover them all.
 If you are using ModClean for the first time on your application, you should create a copy of the application so you can ensure it still runs properly after running ModClean.
 The patterns are set in a way to ensure no crutial module files are removed, although there could be one-off cases where a module could be affected and that's why I am stressing that testing and backups are important.
 If you find any files that should be removed, please create a pull request to [modclean-patterns-default](https://github.com/ModClean/modclean-patterns-default) or create your own patterns plugin to share with the community.

+In ModClean 3+, module detection has been added.
+This will help prevent modules that have names matched by the patterns from being removed.

 ## Removal Benchmark
 So how well does this module work?
 If we `npm install sails` and run ModClean on it, here are the results: